Additional Book Information

 Series: NYRB Classics

-by Maxime Rodinson, translated from the French by Anne Carter, with an introduction by Robert Irwin
+by Maxime Rodinson, translated from the French by Anne Carter, afterword by Robert Irwin

-Maxime Rodinson, both a maverick Marxist and a distinguished professor at the Sorbonne, first published his biography of Muhammad in 1960, and in the last half-century the book has been widely read and established as a classic in its field.
-Rodinson, deeply familiar with the historical record and scholarly research into the Prophet’s life, did not seek to add to it here but to introduce Muhammad, first of all, as “a man of flesh and blood” who led a life of extraordinary drama and shaped history as few others have.
-Equally, he sought to lay out an understanding of Muhammad’s legacy and Islam as what he called an ideological movement, similar to the universalist religions of Christianity and Buddhism as well as the secular movement of Marxism, but possessing a singular commitment to “the deeply ingrained idea that Islam offers not only a path to salvation but (for many, above all) the ideal of a just society to be realized on earth.”
+Maxime Rodinson, both a maverick Marxist and a distinguished professor at the Sorbonne, first published his biography of Muhammad in 1960.
+The book, a classic in its field, has been widely read ever since.
+Rodinson, though deeply versed in scholarly studies of the Prophet, does not seek to add to it here but to introduce Muhammad, first of all, as “a man of flesh and blood” who led a life of extraordinary drama and shaped history as few others have.
+Equally, he seeks to lay out an understanding of Muhammad’s legacy and Islam as what he called an ideological movement, similar to the universalist religions of Christianity and Buddhism as well as the secular movement of Marxism, but possessing a singular commitment to “the deeply ingrained idea that Islam offers not only a path to salvation but (for many, above all) the ideal of a just society to be realized on earth.”

 Rodinson’s book begins by introducing the specific land and the larger world into which Muhammad was born and the development of his prophetic calling.
 It then follows the steps of his career and the way his leadership gave birth to a religion and a state.
-A final chapter considers the world as Islam has transformed.
-The book as a whole offers a vivid and indispensable account of an extraordinary man and his achievement.
+A final chapter considers the world as Islam has transformed it.

 There can be no doubt that Professor Rodinson's book is the major contemporary Occidental work on the Prophet, and is essential reading.